-2 Definition of "control" substituted by Ord.
-2 of 2017

-- "Regulated Activity" means each or any of the activities listed in Schedule 1 and such other activities (if any) as are from time to time declared to be regulated activities by regulations made under section 39; - "Regulatory Authority" means the body referred to in section 3(2); - "relevant business" means- - (a) any business carrying out one or more Regulated Activities; and - (b) the Government Cash Office; - "representative office" means, in relation to a body corporate, unincorporated body or association formed in accordance with or existing under the laws of a place outside St. Helena, premises in St. Helena from which banking or investment business is promoted or assisted in any way, and in relation to a body corporate, unincorporated body or association formed in accordance with and existing under the laws of St. Helena, premises outside St. Helena from which investment business is promoted or assisted in any way; - "significant shareholding" means a direct or indirect equity shareholding of at least 5 per cent but not more than 10 per cent of the equity shares of a company; provided that where the rights held as to the percentage of votes, to profits available for distribution and to rights to assets available for distribution of a winding up in respect of such equity shares are not identical, the higher or highest percentage figure shall be deemed to be the percentage of equity shares held, and "significant shareholder" shall be construed accordingly; - "subsidiary" has the same meaning as is assigned to the term "subsidiary undertaking" by the Companies Ordinance 2004. - (2) A person shall be deemed to be accepting deposits of money if, whether as principal or as agent, he accepts from the public deposits of money as a regular feature of his business, or if, whether as principal or as agent, he advertises or solicits for such deposits, without regard to the terms and conditions under which such deposits are solicited or received and without regard to whether certificates or other instruments are issued in respect of any such deposits:
+"relevant business" means-

+- (a) any business carrying out one or more regulated activities; and - (b) the Government office receiving revenues; - "representative office" means, in relation to a corporate body, unincorporated body or - association formed in accordance with or existing under the laws of a place outside St Helena, premises in St Helena from which banking or investment business is promoted or assisted in any way, and in relation to a corporate body, unincorporated body or association formed in accordance with and existing under the laws of St Helena, premises outside St Helena from which investment business is promoted or assisted in any way;

+"significant shareholding" means a direct or indirect equity shareholding of at least 5%

+- but not more than 10 % of the equity shares of a company; provided that where the rights held as to the percentage of votes, to profits available for distribution and to rights to assets available for distribution of a winding up in respect of such equity shares are not identical, the higher or highest percentage figure is deemed to be the percentage of equity shares held, and "significant shareholder" is to be construed accordingly; - "subsidiary" has the same meaning as "subsidiary undertaking" in the Companies Ordinance

+(2) Subject to subsection (2A), a person is deemed to be accepting deposits of money if, whether as principal or as agent, the person accepts from the public deposits of money as a regular feature of the person's business, or if, whether as principal or as agent, the person advertises or solicits for such deposits, without regard to the terms and conditions under which such deposits are solicited or received and without regard to whether certificates or other instruments are issued in respect of any such deposits:

-Provided that the acceptance of money against any issue of debentures or debenture stock or other instruments creating or acknowledging indebtedness offered to the public in accordance with any law in force in St. Helena shall not of itself be deemed to constitute acceptance of deposits of money for the purposes of this Ordinance.
+(2A) The acceptance of money against any issue of debentures or debenture stock or other instruments creating or acknowledging indebtedness offered to the public in accordance with any law in force in St Helena does not of itself constitute acceptance of deposits of money for the purposes of this Ordinance.

-(3) The Governor in Council may by an Order published in the Gazette vary the percentage holdings which constitute significant shareholdings and qualifying shareholdings for the purposes of this Ordinance.
+(3) The Governor in Council may by Order published in the Gazette vary the percentage holdings which constitute significant shareholdings and qualifying shareholdings for the purposes of this Ordinance.